AugustineAniobasi/AugustineAniobasi/README.md

 ## Hi there 👋

-I am a student of AltSchool Africa, my goal is to be a full-stack developer, but currently, I am developing my skills as a backend developer in AltSchool Africa.

 <!--
 **AugustineAniobasi/AugustineAniobasi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.